-Maybe the better question, would have been, “When were you fishing?”
+Maybe the better question would have been, “When were you fishing?”
 The key is making sure you’re fishing the river during the right time of the season.
-Early season, November and December are the best, then the late season in April can yield those monsters as well.
-Use a six, seven or eight weight rod with a floating line – and the trout will eat just about everything: nymphs, streamers, big dries, and even mice.
+The early season, November and December, are the best, then the late season in April can also yield those monsters.
+Use a six, seven, or eight-weight rod with a floating line – and the trout will eat just about everything: nymphs, streamers, big dries, and even mice.

 And if you don’t want to fish the Barrancoso, for whatever reason, be sure not to overlook Moro Creek, which is located on the estancia.
 The creek also fishes extremely well during November and December and anglers can expect to pull out three to eight-pound rainbow trout.
 Since the creek meanders through a grassy part of the ranch, and with slower water, it fishes more like a spring creek would.
 All of this great fishing in one place?